Docs

 release/promote, install-facing copy, media, and marketplace visibility.

-2. Configure Discover visibility with :discover {:public true} and
+2. Configure public visibility with both :discover {:public true} and

 3. Push, diff, release, and promote the live version after approval.